brozeph/mixer-js/readme.md

 #### dayparts

-The `dayparts` property of the [rule](#rule) model contains an Array of `daypart` objects for each weekday.
+The `dayparts` property of the [rule](#rule) contains an Array of `daypart` objects for each weekday.
 If `dayparts` aren't specified within the [rule](#rule), then no dayparting is assumed for the tracks... they can be included into the mix for any time of day, and on any day of the week.
 Each `daypart` contains the following 3 fields:

 * `beginOffset` : `0` (Number, optional) ...
 In minutes, this is the offset of time from the start of the day (midnight) for the part to begin.
 When not specified, `0` is used to denote midnight.
 * `duration` : `1440` (Number, optional) ...
 In minutes, this is the duration of the daypart for the specified weekday.
 When not specified, `1440` (24 hours) is used to cover the entire day.
 * `weekdays` : `[0, 1, 2, 3, 4, 5, 6 ]` (Array | Number, optional) ...
 The day of the week for the part (0 is `Sunday`).
 When not provided, the entire week is used as a default value.

+#### eligibleDates

+#### podding

+The podding property of the [rule](#rule) enables multiple tracks to be scheduled from the rule before scheduling tracks from another rule when multiple rules are provided to the mixer.
+If only one rule is provided, this field is ignored.
+This feature is handy when the desired outcome is to have 20% of the content come from one set of tracks and 80% to come from another.
+For example, if 2 rules were provided, rule 1 could be configured with a podding value of `2` and the second rule with a podding value of `8` and the resultant mix would have 2 tracks from rule 1 followed by 8 tracks from rule 2 repeating for the duration of the mix (as specified in the [timeperiod](#timeperiod)).

 #### separation

-The separation property of the [rule](#rule) model
+The separation property of the [rule](#rule) allows for a mix to be created where number of other tracks or a time duration threshhold must be met before repeating a track, artist or album.
+Separation can apply to tracks individually or to all tracks for a rule (i.e. other rule separation).
+Please note that album, artist and name separation span across all rules that are provided.
+For example, if there are multiple tracks by the same artist name contained within each rule of a multiple rule mix, artist name separation will apply globally across all of the rules for the mix.

+* `albumDuration` : 0 (Number, optional) ...
+Schedule at least the provided duration (in minutes) of content from a different album before adding another track from this album (i.e. with the same name) into the mix
+* `albumTrack` : 0 (Number, optional) ...
+Schedule at least the provided number of tracks from a different album before adding another track from this album (i.e. with the same name) into the mix
+* `artistDuration` : 0 (Number, optional) ...
+Schedule at least the provided duration (in minutes) of content from a different album before adding another track from this artist (i.e. with the same name) into the mix
+* `artistTrack` : 5 (Number, optional) ...
+Schedule at least the provided number of tracks from a different artist before adding another track from this artist (i.e. with the same name) into the mix
+* `nameDuration` : 0 (Number, optional) ...
+Schedule at least the provided duration (in minutes) of content with a different track name before adding another track with this track name into the mix
+* `nameTrack` : 5 (Number, optional) ...
+Schedule at least the provided number of tracks from a different track name before adding another track with this track name into the mix
+* `ruleDuration` : 0 (Number, optional) ...
+Schedule at least the provided duration (in minutes) of content from other rules before scheduling another track from this rule
+* `ruleTrack` : 0 (Number, optional) ...
+Schedule at least the provided number of tracks from a different rule before adding another track from this rule into the mix

+#### title

+This optional property can be used to distinguish rules from eachother when multiple rules are specified.

+#### tracks

+This is a required Array of [track](#track) items that will be mixed.

 ### timeperiod